Waterbury NEXT

 Palace Theater

 Having undergone an exhaustive renovation, the venue that has provided historic performances by music and stage’s finest is now a sparkling jewel gaining attention from artists and spectators alike.
-In 2019, the Palace had 178 shows and events – everything from Brian Wilson to Broadway – that entertained tens of thousands.
+Each year, the Palace hosts hundreds of shows and events – everything from Brian Wilson to Broadway – that entertain tens of thousands.

 View of the stunning architecture featured inside The Palace Theater in Waterbury CT Palace Theater